 From just the small amount we’ve seen in this first trailer, clocking in at just over a minute, fans of the series are in for a treat.
 The settings for most of the shots were exquisite, some of which I couldn’t tell if they were real landscapes or CGI’d.
 The use of color was exceptional as well, with purple, blues, and gold shining brightly throughout the extensive shots.
 There wasn’t much to gather about the plot of the show, but I can already feel that we are in for a treat when this show finally drops.
 But what do you think?
 Was this teaser enough to draw your attention, or did it leave you wanting more?
 If you haven’t seen the teaser yet, check it out now!

-The Lord of the Rings: The Power of the Rings premieres on September 2, 2022 only on Amazon’s Prime Video.
+The Lord of the Rings: The Rings of Power premieres on September 2, 2022 only on Amazon’s Prime Video.